 A charismatic character calls for a charismatic voice from a charismatic person.

 Irino Miyu is one of those charismatic voice actors.
-With his great performances for a lot of characters from many famous anime series, his voice sure is memorable.
+With his remarkable performances for a lot of characters from many famous anime series, his voice sure is memorable.
 If one will try to watch some seiyuu events of the series he is on, he will definitely remember Irino, too.
 I know because that was what happened to me when I watched Haikyuu!!’s seiyuu event on 2014.
 (He’s one of the most memorable seiyuu there.)
 That was the start of my having an interest in him.

 Irino is the voice behind a lot of the main characters on the list — Daisuke, Sena, Syaoran, Jintan, Chizuru, Tadakuni, and Haku.
 With a voice like that, he is mostly casted for the characters with nice personalities.
 His voice sounds soft yet still masculine, one that I would love to hear before going to sleep.
 If he’d serenade me, I bet I wouldn’t be able to stop myself from squealing with glee.
 Anyway, he also have some who are the serious and cold type of characters like Ulquiorra (Bleach).